 Generic Lopressor

 Lopressor® (metoprolol tartrate) is a prescription medication that is used for lowering blood pressure (hypertension), relieving angina symptoms, and improving the chances of survival after a heart attack.
-Lopressor may also be used for other reasons, such as treating migraines or anxiety.
+Lopressor may also be used off-label for other reasons, such as treating migraines or anxiety.

 Lopressor is part of a class of medicines called beta-adrenergic blocking agents, or beta blockers for short.
 Lopressor helps to block a specific type of beta receptor called beta-1 receptors.
 By blocking beta-1 receptors, Lopressor causes the reverse effect of stress hormones such as adrenaline (epinephrine).
 It decreases heart rate and both systolic and diastolic blood pressure, as well as the workload of the heart.
 This means that the heart requires less blood and oxygen to work properly.